Engee documentation

 false

-Cortices are an abstraction of function arguments without the function itself.
+Tuples are an abstraction of function arguments without the function itself.
 The most important aspects of function arguments are their order and types.
-Therefore, a tuple type is similar to a parameterised immutable type, where each parameter is the type of a single field.
-For example, a tuple type of two elements is similar to the following immutable type:
+Therefore, the tuple type is similar to a parameterized immutable type, where each parameter is a type of a single field.
+For example, the type of a tuple of two elements is similar to the following immutable type:

 In [ ]: